Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

 Remarkably, both nuclear types show approximately 22\% overshoot: the transient minimum is about 22\% deeper than where the system ultimately settles.
 This universal fraction suggests that the overshoot magnitude is determined by generic features of the quench dynamics and the LHY equation of state rather than system-specific parameters.
 The physical interpretation we provide is as follows: during initial collapse, attractive interactions drive rapid compression, causing the density to peak and the energy to fall to $E_{\min}$.
 However, this compressed state excites collective modes (primarily breathing) that cannot be fully dampened in the near-integrable 1D geometry.
 The system oscillates around a higher energy $E_{\text{late-time}}$, never returning to the transient minimum.
 In a fully dissipative system, one would expect $E_{\text{late-time}} \to E_{\min}$; the persistent 22\% gap reflects the weak thermalization characteristic of one-dimensional dynamics.

-Within heteronuclear systems, the energy varies dramatically with the mass ratio $m_2/m_1$.
-The deepest binding occurs at intermediate mass ratios ($m_2/m_1 \approx 1.2$), while extreme asymmetries show more moderate binding.
+Within heteronuclear systems, the energy varies significantly with the mass ratio $m_2/m_1$.
+In our data set, we found the deepest binding occurring in intermediate mass ratios ($m_2/m_1 \approx 1.2$); however, the correlation coefficient between $E_{\text{late-time}}$ and the mass ratio was only $r=0.36$, indicating that this statistical relationship is weak.
 This non-monotonic behavior reflects the competition between reduced kinetic energy (favoring heavy atoms) and optimal density matching between components.